sdelatorrep/elixir_beacon/README.md

 1. Hibernate dialect.
     * if you use MySQL: org.hibernate.dialect.MySQLDialect

-If you use a different DB than Postgres, you must add the corresponding library to the **/lib** folder inside the JAR (you don't need to recompile) or add the dependency to the pom.xml so maven can download the library (this will force you to compile).
+If you use a different DB than Postgres, you must add the corresponding library to the **/lib** folder inside the JAR (you don't need to recompile) or add the dependency to the pom.xml so maven can download the library (this will force you to compile, see next step).

 ##Compile and test the code
 To compile the code run the following command within the project folder: